Added to Saved items

 Too restrictive

-Put simply, the range of nutrients in BRAT diet foods are too limited.
-Not only can this hinder recovery from stomach illness, but it might also cause other serious health issues related to malnutrition.
-In extreme cases, there is some evidence that the diet can even result in kwashiorkor (severe malnutrition) in young children.
+In other words, the range of nutrients in BRAT diet foods are too limited.
+Not only can this slow your recovery from stomach illness, but it might also cause other serious health issues related to malnutrition.
+In extreme cases, there is some evidence that the diet can even result in severe malnutrition in young children5.

-From this perspective, the potential positive effects of foods such as bananas and rice on diarrhoea don't give an accurate picture of how following a diet containing only those foods can affect your body.
+Even though bananas and rice are healthy foods, following a diet containing only those foods can affect your body in a negative way.
 In fact, a lack of nutrients can make diarrhoea worse, and this illness can also make it harder to absorb nutrients in your diet.

-As a result, health organisations no longer recommend it.
-For example, the American Academy of Pediatrics (AAP) and Centres for Disease Control and Prevention (CDC) describe the BRAT diet as "too restrictive" and a risk for "suboptimal nutrition for the patient's nourishment and recovering gut".
+As a result, health organisations no longer recommend the BRAT diet, including the American Academy of Pediatrics (AAP) and Centers for Disease Control and Prevention (CDC).

 Contain FODMAPs

 "We also now know that foods like apple, bread, and bananas contain FODMAPs," adds Jackson.
 "These are types of carbohydrates which are broken down in the large bowel, causing more gas to be produced and more fluid to be drawn in.
-In people with digestive problems, this can cause symptoms of pain, bloating, and loose stools."
+In people with digestive problems, this can cause symptoms of pain, bloating, and runny poos."

 Better and safer ways to recover from stomach illness